RS:X Winter training camp 2013 - Weymouth Academy

 By Car From DorchesterTake A354 to WeymouthFrom Poole and BournemouthTake A352, which then becomes A353 to Weymouth From BridportTake B3157 to Weymouth

 When you arrive at WeymouthTake the A354 to Portland.
 This will bring you to the causeway linking Weymouth and Portland.
 Halfway along the causeway you will reach a mini-roundabout.
 Turn left, we are signposted 'Sailing Academy'.

 By BusWeymouth and Portland National Sailing Academy has it's own bus stop.

-As you enter the Sailing Academy overnight camping is located in the large car park on your right.
+NB: Overnight camping is not always available at this location, if the event information above does not mention it, please ask.
+If it is available: As you enter the Sailing Academy overnight camping is located in the large car park on your right.
 Conveniently kit can easily be carried to the rigging area and slipways just accross the access road.
 Trailers can be left in the trailer park before parking.
 There is a small charge made by the academy for overnight camping.
 Drinking water is avaiable nearby.
 Many pitches now have electric hook up.
 There must be one clear vehicle gap between each vehicle, in other words every other space must be left empty.
 Failure to comply will cause YOU much inconverience.